loverajoel/jstips/README.md

 }
 ```

-But often, you don't need `i` anywhere else than getting the element at this index.
+But often, you don't need `i` anywhere else except to get the element at this index.
 You just want to loop over your elements to do something with them.
 An alternative is to use the ES5 Array functions, such as `forEach` :